Sprain: Causes

 Acute sprains typically occur when the joint is abruptly forced beyond its functional range of motion, often in the setting of trauma or sports injuries.
-Chronic sprains are caused by repetitive movements leading to overuse.
+The most common cause of sprains in general is repetitive movements (overuse).

 Mechanism

 Ligaments are collagen fibers that connect bones together, providing passive stabilization to a joint.
 These fibers can be found in various organizational patterns (parallel, oblique, spiral, etc.) depending on the function of the joint involved.
 Ligaments can be extra-capsular (located outside the joint capsule), capsular (continuation of the joint capsule), or intra-articular (located within a joint capsule).
 The location has important implications for healing as blood flow to intra-articular ligaments is diminished compared to extra-capsular or capsular ligaments.

 Collagen fibers have about a 4% elastic zone where fibers stretch out with increased load on the joint.
 However, exceeding this elastic limit causes a rupture of fibers, leading to a sprain.
 It is important to recognize that ligaments adapt to training by increasing the cross-sectional area of fibers.
 When a ligament is immobilized, the ligament has been shown to rapidly weaken.
 Normal daily activity is important for maintaining about 80–90% of the mechanical properties of a ligament.